enso-org/benchmarks/README.md

 # Microbenchmarks

-> This README is currently a work in progress.

 This section describes the comparison of performance of Enso and other popular languages (currently that includes Java, JS and Python).